zs-li-zz/secured_safe_control/readme.md

 ![](/figs/ZBF_cbf_sec.png)

 # Secure Estimation
 In order to validate the security of our proposed estimator.
-We design an attack on sensor 3 (angle sensor) and inject to `y_3` a random value uniformly distributed on `[-5,5]`.
+We design an attack on sensor 3 (angle sensor) and inject to $y_3$ a random value uniformly distributed on `[-π/2,π/2]`.
+Considering that $x_3$ is the pendulum angle, the measurement $y_3$ will be deviated severely from its original value.
+We will the power of this attack in the following.

 ## 1. Safe control with linear estimator